mattnkea/SYDE675/README.md

 A few example outputs can be found in "paper-of-interest/outputs".
 A few example inputs can be found in "paper-of-interest/FSC147_384_V2" A video demonstration of the code running can be found at the following YouTube link: https://youtu.be/zjbV-lh7Zs4

+Within the demo.py file, the image of interest can be changed by altering the "img_path" variable.
+This is shown at the beginning of the above youtube video.